stadelmanma/garmin-run-tracker/README.md

 which maps nearly the all of North America at 30m and US in higher 10m resolution.

-The config.yml used to setup the local server.
+The config.yml used to setup the local opentopodata server.
+NOTE: This is not the same config used by the garmin-run-tracker application.
+(See the config-example.yaml file for how we configure our access to this service).
 ```yaml
 # 400 error will be thrown above this limit.
 max_locations_per_request: 100